quiltdata/athena-federation-python-sdk/README.md

 make publish
 ```

-## Testing Docker Container Locally
+## Testing Connector Locally Using Docker

+**WARNING: This currently only works on ARM64 machines.**

 You can test your Lambda function locally using Lambda Docker images.
-Note that you must have the Docker daemon running on your machine.
+Note that you must have a Docker daemon running on your machine.
 You can test it by calling the CLI:

 ### Verifying Docker is running